rexxars/p-ratelimit/README.md

   - **p-ratelimit** requires minimal modification to your existing code.
 - **Made for Promises and TypeScript friendly**
   - A rate-limited function returns the same Promise type as the original function.

+## Changes in @rexxars-fork

+- Targets ES5 - replaces some of the internal uses of ES6 classes with functions/closures
+- Removes redis quota manager because of the more browser-focused target
+- Removes some internal functions which were not used, reducing bundle size

+See [https://github.com/natesilva/p-ratelimit](natesilva) for the original version!

 ## Example